pin2t/aoc2021/README.md

 `java d1.java < inputs/1.txt`

-This works for Java 11+ only
+Works for Java 17+ only